 2. Orienting attention.

 This tracking, attending behavior, draws you away from what you were attending to in the first place.
-This easily distracted form of attention tracking can keep you safe if something dangerous is going on but it can be annoying to other people, notably adults, if the child stopped paying attention to the adult to attend to tracking this sudden stimuli.
+This easily distracted form of attention tracking can keep you safe if something dangerous is going on but it can be annoying to other people, notably adults if the child stopped paying attention to the adult to attend to tracking this sudden stimulus.

 3. Sustained Attention.

-This paying attention skill cause the most problems for most people who end up in therapy.
-Too much or two little of this attention paying skill, gets you an ADHD diagnosis.
+This paying attention skill causes the most problems for most people who end up in therapy.
+Too much or too little of this attention paying skill gets you an ADHD diagnosis.

-In sustained attention you need to keep you attention on one thing while ignoring all others.
+In sustained attention, you need to keep your attention on one thing while ignoring all others.
 So the teacher tells you to read your story book for the next ten minutes.
 Sustained attention keeps you reading.

 People who find that they are paying attention to alerts have problems sustain attention.
 Someone in the back of the class starts talking you turn around to listen and you get in trouble for “not paying attention.”